 Western Sydney University is ranked:

-Research ranked at world class or better80% of the University's assessed research has been ranked at world class or better in the 2015 Excellence in Research for Australia (ERA) national report.
+Research ranked at world class or better85% of the University's assessed research has been ranked at world class or better in the 2018 Excellence in Research for Australia (ERA) evaluation.

 ERA is a nationwide assessment of Australia's research performance which highlights national research strengths in disciplines of critical economic and social importance.
 For the purpose of ERA, research disciplines are assessed in two-digit and four digit classifications, with two-digit fields the broadest disciplinary classification.